Table of Contents

 Some firms will be commission-based: You are sold a product and the product provider pays the advisor an upfront fee only along with an ongoing, annual renewal commission.
-If investment-linked, the advisor may also receive “trail” commission from the funds (typically 0.5% – 0.75%).
-There will usually be a minimum time period or term throughout which you must remain invested, in order to fully withdraw your money, “penalty-free”.
-This structure is typical of insurance-based products sold by IFAs and retail banks and are unsuitable for most clients’ needs.
+If investment-linked, the advisor may also receive a “trial” commission from the funds (typically 0.5% – 0.75%).
+There will usually be a minimum period or term throughout which you must remain invested, to fully withdraw your money, “penalty-free”.
+This structure is typical of insurance-based products sold by IFAs and retail banks and is unsuitable for most clients’ needs.
 Steer clear of anything which would penalise you for withdrawing your money after 1 day.
 Any early withdrawal penalties are simply fees payable in all circumstances.

 Others may be “Fee-based” or charge you something directly.
 Perhaps a small management fee of 0.25 – 0.75% per annum, commissions on transactions (1%-5% for buying/selling funds) and then trail commissions from investments as above.
-This is typical of a Private Bank and some IFAs, and even under this model, your ongoing costs canbe in excess of 3% per year.
+This is typical of a Private Bank and some IFAs, and even under this model, your ongoing costs can be more than 3% per year.